GNUfamilia-fisi/mongodb-connections/scala/README.md

 system".
 It runs under the JVM and the browser.
 Scala can seamlessly integrate with existing Java codebases.

-This was my first time using Scala and I want to share some of my thoughs about
+This was my first time using Scala and I want to share some of my thoughts about
 it:

 - **The "21st century" thing**: Scala is often presented as a _write less, do